Zak Smith

-Zak Smith (born July 16, 1976), also known as Zak Sabbath, is an American artist, role-playing game author, and adult actor.
+Zak Smith, also known as Zak Sabbath, is an American artist, role-playing game author, and adult film actor.

 Early life and education

 Smith was born in Syracuse, New York and grew up in Washington, D.C.
 After receiving a BFA from Cooper Union in 1998, he studied at the Skowhegan School of Painting and Sculpture in Skowhegan, Maine and went on to receive an MFA from Yale University in 2001.

 Career

-Apart from his work as role-playing game author and artist Smith is also known as a hardcore porn actor.
+Apart from his work as role-playing game author and artist, Smith is also known as a hardcore porn actor.